-In developing the Constabulary's vision and strategic priorities the Chief Constable take into consideration her statutory responsibilities for maintaining the Queen's Peace, the Home Secretary's Strategic Policing Requirement, the Constabulary's Strategic Assessment, based on operational intelligence, and the views of a range of stakeholders including the community, staff and partners.
-Performance outcomes, operational intelligence, strategic risks and the results of audits and inspections are also taken into consideration when setting strategic priorities.
+In developing the Constabulary's vision and strategic priorities the Chief Constable takes into consideration her statutory responsibilities for maintaining the Queen's Peace, the Home Secretary's Strategic Policing Requirement, the Constabulary's Strategic Assessment, based on operational intelligence, and the views of a range of stakeholders including the community, staff and partners.
+Performance outcomes, operational intelligence, strategic risks, the Force Management Statement and the results of audits and inspections are also taken into consideration when setting strategic priorities.